Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 The diamond-shaped blade slopes straight up from the edges without the curved parts of the lenticular blade.
 The central ridge made by this angular geometry is famous as a riser, the thickest part of the blade that causes excellent rigidity.
 These basic designs are improved by additional forging techniques that combine slightly distinct variations of these cross-sections.

-Fullers and hollow-ground blades are the most common among these variations.
-While both of these parts involve the removal of material from the sword, they differ mainly in location and final result.
+Fullers and hollow-ground blades are the most common of these variations.
+While both involve removing material from the sword, they differ mainly in location and final result.

 Fullers are grooves taken away from the blade, usually beside the blade’s centre and beginning at or just before the hilt.
 Removing this material helps the smith to lighten the weapon without weakening the strength to the same extent.